DanielGardiner/Epicurve/README.md

 epi.squares: a logical  specifying if episquares should be used on the epicurve

+blank.background: a logical  specifying if the figure background should be blank

 na.rm: a logical  specifying if missing dates should be removed from the epicurve